davenportnw/code-snippets/README.md

 # code-snippets
-Snippets of codes I will most likely use again.
+Snippets of codes I will most likely use again using Bootstrap.